termNinja/archnumix-colorscheme/README.md

 Font used in screenshot is named **Terminess Powerline**, you can find it [here](https://github.com/powerline/fonts).

+Second screenshot is from console based file browser inspired by VI named [ranger](http://ranger.nongnu.org/).

-Screenshot contains i3 window manager with my cofig you can find [here](https://github.com/termNinja/dotfiles).
+Screenshot contains i3 window manager with my config you can find [here](https://github.com/termNinja/dotfiles).

 Finally, I'm using [ohmyzsh](https://github.com/robbyrussell/oh-my-zsh) with **Agnoster** theme.